ThinkPad Yoga: Models

-Zero generation (2013)
+2013

 Thinkpad Yoga (S1 Yoga 12)

 The first ThinkPad Yoga has a 12.5-inch IPS touchscreen with 1080p resolution.
 The screen was designed for use with an optional pen-style digitizer.
 It is powered by Haswell processors from Intel.
 Buyers are able to choose standard 2.5" hard drives or SSD, and additional M.2 SSD, but have a non-replaceable battery and soldered RAM.

-First generation (2014)
+2014

-Yoga 11e (Windows version)
+11e Yoga (Windows version)

 The Windows version has the same specs as the Chromebook, but comes with a 320GB hard drive for storage and also accepts SSDs.
 The memory can be upgraded up to 8GB.
 Unlike the Chromebook variant, the components of this version can be upgraded.